6 Simple Steps to Dining Al FrescoMay 13, 2015 | FILED UNDER: Uncategorized

 I am a huge fan of al fresco dining.
 As I tell my girls, “food just tastes better outside.”
 It’s so true!
 While my husband loves to grill, my favorite meal to eat outside is actually a leisurely weekend breakfast.
 Especially here in Texas, the temps can heat up fast and the morning is the perfect time to get outside and enjoy some fresh air before the heat (and mosquitos!) take over.

 While this breakfast set-up in our backyard picnic table may look fancy, it’s just me playing with some of my thrift store “treasures” and some flowers from our backyard (one of my favorite things to do while my girls are watching their morning TV shows and my husband is sleeping in)!

 Here are my 6 key components for a special al fresco meal (no expensive restaurant needed):

-3. Backyard blooms – this arrangement looks like a million bucks (if I say so myself!) and it is literally just a few cuttings from our jasmine vines and lantana bush in a glass vase from the Goodwill.
+This arrangement looks like a million bucks (if I say so myself!) and it is literally just a few cuttings from our jasmine vines and lantana bush in a glass vase from the Goodwill.
 I think any backyard arrangement can look gorgeous – just find something blooming and pair it with some pretty greenery from a bush, vine, or leafy plant.
 You can’t go wrong!

-4. Simple food – I typically have so much fun decorating the table, the food is kind of an afterthought – ha!
+I typically have so much fun decorating the table, the food is kind of an afterthought – ha!
 I like to keep the food simple and portable and usually just make a batch of muffins or an egg casserole with fruit.
 For this brunch I made individual egg sausage casseroles in a muffin tin.

-5. Lots of coffee and a newspaper – this is really the highlight of a weekend breakfast right?!
+This is really the highlight of a weekend breakfast right?!
 I love using our french press because it is portable and a fun change from the Keurig we use during the week.